Signed in as:

 Image by Clayton Anderson

-At this time (1.31.22) we have not acquired specific accessibility language from our host partners.
-For purposes of making required field experience choices, and in consideration of accessibility, we are providing a general description based on our initial impression.
-Participants interested in this field experience should complete their own in-depth review of information available with regard to the nature and type of contexts in, on, and around both the UC Merced Vernal Pools and Grasslands Reserve, and the UC Merced Campus in general.
+In the interim, planned participants interested in this field experience should complete their own in-depth review of information available with regard to the nature and type of contexts in, on, and around both the UC Merced Vernal Pools and Grasslands Reserve, and the UC Merced Campus in general.

 UC Merced, 5200 N. Lake Road, Merced, CA